 Examples of aggressive driving behaviors that endanger pedestrians include:

-Pedestrians have no chance against a speeding, multi-ton motor vehicle.
+Pedestrians have no chance when struck by a speeding, multi-ton motor vehicle.
 Drivers who engage in aggressive driving and excessive speeding demonstrate a callous disregard for the safety of pedestrians and all others on the road.
 They can and should be held fully accountable when their reckless actions cause pedestrian accidents and injuries.

 Failure to Yield Right-of-Way to Pedestrians